corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Do you wish your empire's maze of incomprehensible bureaucracy provided more benefits?
 Do your people feel a sense of national pride when queueing to file their forms in quadruplicate hard-copy?
 Is technically correct the best kind of correct?
 Then this mod is for you!

-Civic: Bureaucracy offers a fairly mild benefit by default: +1 unity and +1 stability per bureaucrat.

 # Changes

-Notes
+Civic: Bureaucracy offers a fairly mild benefit by default: +1 unity and +1 stability per Bureaucrat.
+With this mod, Bureaucrats also provided +2 amenities, which officially "represent planetary infrastructure and jobs dedicated towards fulfilling the day-to-day needs of the population" provided by the massive administrative apparatus present in Byzantine Bureaucracies.
+And what sort of paperwork hellscape would be complete without another, higher rank of functionary?
+Enter the Magistrate ruler-stratum job.

+Magistrates provide unity, stability, and amenities (although more than rank-and-file Bureaucrats) and additionally reduce crime by -10.
+The need for Magistrates is highest at the administrative centers for their empire - they independently form Seats of the Magistracy at the imperial capital and sector capitals.
+Should the imperial or a sector capital be relocated, the Magistrates move with the capital.
+Fully-upgraded Administrative Complexes and Administrative Arcologies also offer a Magistrate job to oversee the rest of the Bureaucrats.

 ## Compatibility

 This mod overwrites the `bureaucrat` job in order to add amenities to their output under Civic: Byzantine Bureaucracy.
-The Administrative Complex building
- (`building_bureaucratic_3`) is also overridden to add the new magistrate job for empires with Civic: Byzantine Bureaucracy.
+The Administrative Complex building (`building_bureaucratic_3`) and Administrative Arcology district (`district_arcology_administrative`) are also overridden to add the new Magistrate job for empires with Civic: Byzantine Bureaucracy.
 All other functionality is implemented through custom events and new game objects (a job and deposit).

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

 ### When to Install